 No one is immune from cyber attacks.

 Organizations of all size and types have been and are currently investing in proven methods to harden the security of their networks.
 Will cyber attacks ever stop?
-Probably not, but as IT Security practices are put into place, it will become more difficult to penetrate networks of all types.
+Probably not, but as these cyber security awareness tips are put into place, it will become more difficult to penetrate networks of all types.
 And even when a network is penetrated, security professionals will know about it sooner, not later.